9kayer/FizzBuzzCLI/README.md

 It's licensed under the GNU GPLv3 license.

 # Rules:
-  - lucky: all numbers containing 3 are changed to the word "lucky";
+  - lucky: all numbers containing a 3 are changed to the word "lucky";
   - fizz: all numbers that are multiple of 3 are changed to the word "fizz";
   - buzz: all numbers that are multiple of 5 are changed to the word "buzz".